-Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of social media shares (without spending a penny).
+Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of shares and drive waves of traffic to your site.

-These are the exact tactics I’ve used to generate 19,011 social shares with just 14 blog posts…
+These are the exact tactics I’ve used to generate 922,921 visits and 33,417 social shares with just 33 blog posts:

 A brand spankin’ new blog.

-With some planning, free tools and a little elbow greese, you can promote your blog post and generate tens of thousands of social media shares on autopilot...
+With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of visits and social media shares on autopilot...

 In any niche.